-Class 317/1s were built with Stone Faiveley AMBR pantographs but in the 2000s, First Capital Connect fitted the newer Brecknell Willis high speed pantograph to their fleet.
-Both of these are provided and are automatically applied on each unit as per reality.
+Class 317/2s were built with Stone Faiveley AMBR pantographs but in the late 1990s, WAGN fitted the newer Brecknell Willis high speed pantograph as part of their refurbishment programme.
+317/7s also received this newer pantograph when they were refurbished.
+Both of these types are provided and are automatically applied on each unit as per reality.